VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 * It's kind of consequence of previous point, but it's worth to mention as disadvantage:
  Arrays don't work well with generics, for example you can't create generic array like `new E[]`;

+As for using value types and reified generics
+I can say that majority of industry
+*(I mean backend development, where Java's very popular)* doesn't really suffer because of their absence.
+But some people do.
+There it project called [valhalla](https://wiki.openjdk.java.net/display/valhalla/Main) which is experiment to bring value types and reified generics in Java, read [this article](https://wiki.openjdk.java.net/display/valhalla/Main) to know more about it.

 Just a few words about Array and generics.
 Arrays in Java are covariant and all type checks happens in runtime:
 ```java